Laos – Plastic free workshop

 Cambodia – Loving nature & birds!

-In March, EXO Travel Cambodia joined the first Cambodian Bird Fair in Phnom Penh.
+In March 2018, EXO Travel Cambodia joined the first Cambodian Bird Fair in Phnom Penh to share its knowledge and insights on bird watching in Cambodia.
 In the shade of century trees, nature lovers and birdwatchers came to the iconic Wat Phnom to share their passion and best spots to approach rare species in the whole South East Asia.